 Notice that caveat.
 “If you want as much power as the typical land connected RV unit uses in electricity…..”
 We are not just an energy hungry society.
 We are an energy greedy gluttonous society.
 We are spoiled rotten brats when it comes to power consumption.
 We think absolutely nothing of upping our power consumption by huge amounts just for the tiniest increase in convenience.

 The best example of this gluttony is the lowly tea kettle.
 If I want to heat a cup of water to make a cup of tea, I can do it in any number of ways.
 I can put a kettle on the stove.
 I can use the microwave, or I can use an electric kettle.
 When I first started being concerned about solar I became aware of the watt.
 The watt is a lovely little indicator unit that, if you understand it, tells you about the conversion rate of something into to some other form of power.
 In the tea kettle, the conversion is power of electricity to heat in order to boil the water.
 When I first realized it was my tea kettle that was blowing a breaker in my trailer I checked and my tea kettle used 1000 watts.
 I set out to find lower wattage tea kettle.
 I was astounded to find that over the years electric tea kettle manufacturers have consistently upped the wattage of electric tea kettles.
 I can assure you it is almost impossible to find a lower watt tea kettle.
 When I first began looking at watts most tea kettles were 1000 watts.
 Now they are all 1500 watts and I have seen more than a few 1750, 2000 and 2500 watt ones.
 Point of origin heaters, like the ones that delivery instant hot water typically draw 5000 watts.
-(I’ll grant you the point of origin heaters use less energy overall because they only heat what is actually used instead of keeping a large hot water heater always full, if you have the watts.)
+(I’ll grant you the point of origin heaters use less energy overall because they only heat what is actually used instead of keeping a large hot water heater always full, but only if you have the upfront watts.)

-It doesn’t matter that a 1500 watt tea kettle uses a lot more electricity for a given stretch of time.
+It doesn’t matter that a 1500 watt tea kettle uses a lot more electricity for a shorter stretch of time.
 It heats water to a boil in fewer minutes and therefore, as far as the average consumer is concerned, the higher wattage, the better the kettle.
-Now I suppose one can justifiably argue that if you have two tea kettles with an equal volume of water, the amount of work required to bring them to a boil is the same.
+Now I suppose one can justifiably argue that if you have two tea kettles with an equal volume of water, but two different wattages, the amount of work required to bring them to a boil is the same.
 It doesn’t matter whether you can do it in a few minutes with a 1500 watt kettle or in several more minutes with a 600 watt kettle.
 The same amount of power has to go in.
 However in my trailer, using a 1500 watt tea kettle means my breakers break if I plug in anything else and my solar converter, the device that takes sun energy and changes it to electricity, just can’t keep up.
 My solar system can put out a maximum of 600 watts at even given time.
 My current system can handle the 600 watt tea kettle without a problem if the morning sun is out.
 I would need a lot more solar panels to make enough power output for using a 1500 watt tea kettle.
 I suspect for the power companies of the world, this consumer switch to ever higher wattages for a few minutes less waiting for our boiling water is a good part of what fuels our societies constantly increasing need for more and more electricity.
 Maybe, if everyone just decided they could wait for an extra few minutes for a 600 watt tea kettle to boil their water, we could avoid damming a few more rivers.
 Yet, how many people check the wattage required for the new tea kettle?
 The best way to discover how ready a person is to use solar is to ask them what is the wattage on their tea kettle.
 If they don’t know (and most don’t), they are rank amateurs, as I used to be.

 When we first started checking on solar we had a near universal experience at every solar panel place we went into.
 Some bright eyed young fellow who had never used solar himself, would take out a calculation sheet and begin.